 01 of 10

 The Farmhouse Tap & Grill opened in May 2010, serving burgers, various entrees, and plenty of craft beer.
-The eatery's Taco Tuesdays in the beer garden led to the opening a sister restaurant, El Cortijo, in December 2011.
-Since then, Farmhouse has added a two more sister restaurants: Guild Tavern and Pascolo Ristorante.
+The eatery's Taco Tuesdays in the beer garden led to the opening of a sister restaurant, El Cortijo, in December 2011.
+Since then, Farmhouse has added two more sister restaurants: Guild Tavern and Pascolo Ristorante.
 Farmhouse Tap & Grille is a part of Burlington’s farm-to-table restaurant scene, with a menu showcasing Vermont grown, raised, and produced ingredients.

 02 of 10

 Visited by U.S. presidents, once traded for a farm, formerly home to a railroad company’s offices, site of a grand dance hall and base for regular Lowell Thomas broadcasts, the Green Mountain Inn has a rich history and is even on the National Register of Historic Places.

 The inn has undergone a number of renovations over the years, most recently in 2013 when its year-round outdoor pool was replaced with a brand new pool with expanded seating, an in-ground spa, kiddie pool and fire pit.
 During the spring of 2014, the Whip Bar & Grill restaurant also underwent a major renovation.